Diagnosing and Treating Pediatric Gastrointestinal Motility Disorders

 Carlo Di Lorenzo, MD, is Chief of the Division of Pediatric Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital where he holds the Robert F. and Edgar T. Wolfe Foundation Endowed Chair in Pediatric Gastroenterology and Professor of Clinical Pediatrics at The Ohio State University College of Medicine.

 Chronic intestinal pseudo-obstruction (CIP) is a rare disorder of gastrointestinal motility where coordinated contractions (peristalsis) in the intestinal tract become altered and inefficient.
-When this happens, nutritional requirements cannot be adequately met.
+Motility is the term used to describe the contraction of muscles in the gastrointestinal (GI) tract.

 Services We Offer